JohnSwiftC/schedcalc/README.md

 # Technical Details

 Implemented a BFS algorithm to find paths.
-Adding features should be strait-forward for anyone who has their own ideas.
+Adding features should be straight-forward for anyone who has their own ideas.
 Please, make a pull request or fork if you do!
 I love free, good tools.

 It might be optimal to generate an actual graph one time, and then apply graph algorithms to it.
 I currently BFS on generation of nodes, so some tricks like meet in the middle are not possible with the current implementation.
 Also, a pre-generated graph in memory would make this *incredibly fast* for repeat queries.